 What to Wear & What to Take on a Hike

-Whether you are planning to stick close to home or find somewhere new, there's an abundance of mini-adventures to be had.
-All that's left to do before you head out the door is pack your bag with the right kit.
+Whether you are planning to stick close to home or find somewhere new, there's an abundance of mini hiking adventures to be had.
+All that's left to do before you head out the door is pack your hiking bag with the right kit.
 But what are the hiking essentials you shouldn’t leave the house without?

 Whatever day hike you're planning, it's important to consider the weather, length of walk and the terrain you'll be tackling which will help you to pack your bag with the essentials.
-Generally speaking, the longer your walk or more varied the weather conditions and terrain, the more water, food and clothing layers you will need to take.
+If you are planning to stop overnight and camp, consult our camping checklist for any additional items, however the camping equipment basics to add your hiking essential list include:

-- Hiking boots or trail shoes
+- Hiking boots or walking shoes

 - Breathable layers